akretion/docky-odoo-template/README.md

 This repo contains all the basic files needed to create an Odoo project from scratch using the [docky](https://github.com/akretion/docky) and [ak](https://github.com/akretion/ak) command-line tools developed by [Akretion](https://akretion.com).

-To start a new Odoo project, you don't need to download this repo anymore :
+To start a new Odoo project, you don't need to download this repo anymore:

-1. First install to [docky](https://github.com/akretion/docky) (version > 8.0.0), [copier](https://github.com/copier-org/copier) and [ak](https://github.com/akretion/ak)
+1. First install [docky](https://github.com/akretion/docky) (version > 8.0.0), [copier](https://github.com/copier-org/copier) and [ak](https://github.com/akretion/ak)

-For that we deeply recommand you to install them with [pipx](https://github.com/pypa/pipx)
+For that we strongly recommend you to install them with [pipx](https://github.com/pypa/pipx)

 ```
 pipx install docky